kevoree-modeling/tutorial/step0_helloworld/README.md

 ```

 Here we define a very simple meta model with a custom DSL, the **att** keyword defines the attributes of the class which can be only primitives types such as String, Long, Int, Bool, and Double.
-References between meta classes are declared through the **ref** and **ref*** keywords that define a to-one respectively too-many references.
+Relationships between meta classes are declared through the **rel** keyword that defines a to-many relation.
+To specify an upper bound for a relation, just use the ```with maxBound N``` annotation,
+N being the maximum number of object desired in a relation.

 Simple API Usage
 ------------------------

-The first thing to do in a Java program is the creation of a model instance, which can be done through the following code with default options (details of options will be covered in the next steps).
+The first thing to do in a Java program is the creation of a model instance, which can be done with the following code and default options (details of options will be covered in the next steps).

 ```java
 final SmartCityModel model = new SmartcityModel(DataManagerBuilder.buildDefault());